SAP-archive/teched2020-IIS361/exercises/ex3/README.md

 21. Add Record "ValueListParameterInOut"

-22. Add LocalDataProperty as a child of ValueListParameterInOut and set property path to "DeliveryCalendarDate"
+22. Add LocalDataProperty as a child of ValueListParameterInOut and set PropertyPath to "DeliveryCalendarDate"

 23. Add for ValueListProperty as a child of ValueListParameterInOut and set String value as "DeliveryDate"